lcpz/awesome-copycats/ISSUE_TEMPLATE.md

 2. Search [Awesome doc](https://awesomewm.org/doc)
 3. Ask [community](https://awesomewm.org/community)

-and, if you still don't have an answer, you can ask me here.
+and, if you still don't have an answer, you can ask here.

-**Please be warned:** if your question is *unrelated* to this repository, any reply is only an act of kindness.
+**Please be warned:** if your question is __unrelated__ to this repository, a reply is only an act of kindness.

-I will not tolerate any abuse of the GitHub issue format.
+Any abuse will not be tolerated.

 # If you have an issue

-**Please read the wiki and browse the Issues section first.**
+**Please search the [Issues section](https://github.com/copycat-killer/awesome-copycats/issues) first.**

 If you can't find a solution there, then go ahead and provide: